JamesLavin/sync_repos/README.md

 ## IDEAS FOR FUTURE

+* Enable adding Github repo by providing "user/repo" and a default local Git dir
 * Improve documentation
 * Upload to Hex
 * Add option to halt on failure in single repo.
 (Current default behavior is to attempt to sync every directory, regardless of whether any repo fails)